 Types of Defects in Timber as a Construction MaterialIn general, the defects in timber are mainly due to:

 - Natural forces

 - Coarse grain

-- Cup shakes are formed due to non-uniform growth of a tree or excessive bending by cyclones or winds.
-In this case, the shakes develop between annual rings and separates them partly.
+- Cup shakes are formed due to the non-uniform growth of a tree or excessive bending by cyclones or winds.
+In this case, the shakes develop between annual rings and separate them partly.

 - Ring shakes are similar to cup shakes, but they completely separate the annual rings.